misterorion/misterorion.com/content/posts/gcloud-delete-untagged-images.md

 ## PowerShell Script

-The PowerShell script takes our `untagged.json`, parses JSON, concatenates each package and digest (sha256) into a single line and appends it to a text file.
-If the JSON file is empty, this step is skipped.
+The PowerShell script takes our `untagged.json`, parses it, concatenates each package and digest (sha256) into a string on a single line, and appends it to a text file.
+If the JSON file is empty (no untagged images), this step is skipped.

 ```powershell
 # New-UntaggedImageList.ps1